Skip to main content Skip to navigation

 Conor Byrne

-Hi, I'm Conor and I am a PDRA in the Astronomy and Astrophysics group at the University of Warwick, working under the guidance of Elizabeth Stanway.
-I also co-lead the Astronomy Group's outreach activities with our Mobile Planetarium.
+Hi, I'm Conor, and I am a Prize Research Fellow in the Astronomy and Astrophysics group here at the University of Warwick.
+In addition to my research, I also co-lead the Astronomy Group's outreach activities with our Mobile Planetarium.
 Prior to Warwick, I completed my PhD research jointly at Trinity College DublinLink opens in a new window and Armagh Observatory and PlanetariumLink opens in a new window.

 Research Interests

-Presently my research focuses on the role that non-Solar scaled elemental abundances have on our interpretation of stellar populations.
-In the era of JWST, where we will see distant galaxies in unprecedented detail, the use of Solar-scaled abundance patterns is a weakness in theoretical models, as there is already significant observational evidence that low metallicity environments have a higher alpha-to-iron ratio than the local Universe.
-Using the binary population synthesis code BPASS, I am trying to quantify the importance of using appropriate stellar models and stellar spectra and the uncertainties that are introduced when we change our model assumptions.
+Some of my recent projects have focused on the role that non-Solar scaled elemental abundances have on our interpretation of stellar populations.
+In the era of JWST, we are seeing distant galaxies in unprecedented detail.
+The use of Solar-scaled abundance patterns is a weakness in theoretical models, as there is strong observational evidence that low metallicity, early-Universe environments have a higher alpha-to-iron ratio than the local Universe.
+Using the binary population synthesis code BPASS, I am trying to quantify the importance of using appropriate stellar models and stellar spectra, and the uncertainties introduced when we change our model assumptions.

-My PhD research developed our understanding of the evolution of hot, low-mass stars, such as hot subdwarfs, with a focus on the role played by atomic diffusion processes.
-These unusual stars, which can only come about as the result of interactions in a binary system, are a valuable laboratory for learning about the nature of binary interactions and mass transfer.
+My PhD research advanced our understanding of the evolution of hot, low-mass stars, such as hot subdwarfs, with a focus on the role of atomic diffusion processes.
+These unusual stars, which can arise only through interactions in a binary system, are a valuable laboratory for studying the nature of binary interactions and mass transfer.
 My thesis is accessible hereLink opens in a new window on the TCD research repository.
-The science chapters of my thesis have also been published in peer-reviewed publications, which you can find listed below.
+The science chapters of my thesis have also been published as peer-reviewed articles, listed below.

 Publications